Symbiote (comics): MC2

 In the alternate universe of the Marvel Comics 2, or MC2 imprint, Norman Osborn obtained Eddie's blood (he was still bonded to Venom at the time) and extracted the symbiote codex.
 Norman then combined the codices with May's DNA and created a symbiote/human hybrid clone of Mayday Parker.
 The clone stayed in stasis inside a chamber until Peter, with Norman's mind, became Goblin God and awoke the hybrid.
 When Peter returned to normal, the hybrid, under the alias Mayhem/Spider-Girl, went to live with the Parker family, naming herself April Parker.

 In a later timeline, Mayhem accidentally killed the real Spider-Girl and became a murderous vigilante after killing American Dream.
 The government, in an attempt to stop her, used pieces of the dead Carnage symbiote (after it had been killed by Mayday) to create living weapons dubbed Bio-Predators.
 The Bio-preds ran wild, decimating the world and its defenders.
 Mayhem, seeing the error of her ways, went back in time and sacrificed herself to stop her past self from killing Spider-Girl, ensuring the events that led to the Biopreds' creation never occurred, even though she may have survived.

 "Spider-Verse"

-During the 2014 "Spider-Verse" storyline, in Spider-Punk's universe, V.E.N.O.M, also known as Variable Engagement Neuro-sensitive Organic Mesh, was created by Oscorp and was worn by the Thunderbolt Department, the police and fire department of President Osborn, so that he could have full control over the city.
+During the 2014 "Spider-Verse" storyline, in Spider-Punk's universe, V.E.N.O.M, also known as Variable Engagement Neuro-sensitive Organic Mesh, was created by Oscorp and was worn by the Thunderbolt Department, the police and fire department of Norman Osborn, so that he could have full control over the city.
 However, they are all subsequently defeated by Spider-Punk using his guitar.